CenTdemeern1/WebASAR/README.md

 1. Finished
 2. Fast
 3. A javascript port
-4. A full ASAR distribution (it only patches atm)
+4. A full Asar distribution (it only patches atm)
-5. A replacement for your default ASAR
+5. A replacement for your default Asar

 # *Shounds bearable, how do I run it?*
 1. Download python 3.7 or higher (preferrably 3.7, that's what it's made for).